S.Korea's POSCO posts highest quarterly profit in a decade as steel prices jump

 By Joyce Lee

-SEOUL, April 26 (Reuters) - South Korean steelmaker POSCO 005490.KS reported a 120% rise in first-quarter operating profit, its highest quarterly profit since the second quarter of 2011, as steel prices rose sharply due to demand outpacing supply.
+SEOUL, April 26 (Reuters) - South Korean steelmaker POSCO 005490.KS posted on Monday its highest quarterly profit since the second quarter of 2011, as steel prices rose sharply due to demand outpacing supply.

-The world's fifth-biggest steelmaker said first-quarter operating profit rose as "profit from all sectors, such as steel, global and infrastructure, and new growth, improved", including a 12% jump in its sales price of carbon steel.
+The world's fifth-biggest steelmaker said first-quarter operating profit surged 120% as "profit from all sectors, such as steel, global and infrastructure, and new growth, improved", including a 12% sequential jump in its carbon steel sales price.

+In an earnings call, POSCO said it expected steel supply from Australia, Brazil and South Africa to rise in the second half of the year after declining in the first quarter.

+It said steel prices were likely to stabilise gradually compared to the first half as demand was expected to fall slightly because of output cuts in China due to tougher environmental curbs.

-Global steel demand is expected to grow by 5.8% this year, higher than a 4.1% estimate from October, as economies recover from the COVID-19 pandemic, fuelling demand from rebounding auto and construction sectors, the World Steel Association said this month.
+Global steel demand is expected to grow by 5.8% this year, higher than the 4.1% estimate made in October, as economies recover from the COVID-19 pandemic, fuelling demand from the rebounding auto and construction sectors, the World Steel Association said this month.

 POSCO shares fell 0.4% after the earnings announcement, while the wider market .KS11 rose 0.6%.